gramener/gramex/gramex/apps/guide/filehandler/README.md

             handler: FileHandler            # displays a file
             kwargs:
                 path: page.html             # named page.html
-                transform:
-                  "*.html":                 # Apply the transform to all HTML files
-                    function: template      # Render page.html as a template
+                template: true              # Render as a template

 You can extract it dynamically using JavaScript. **This is disabled since Gramex 1.16**.
 You can enable it if security is not a consideration.
 Use: